fatmarker/talk-titles/README.md

 - a preposition remains on the same line as its object
 - line breaks should come before em-dashes and not after

-### Styles
+### Bold Text
-Sometimes part of a title is naturally read aloud with emphasis.
-Use the "larger" character style to enlarge such portions of text.
+Sometimes part of a title is naturally emphasised when read aloud.
+Use the character style "larger" to enlarge such portions of text.

 ## Exporting from InDesign
 Export as PNG.
 The settings are: